jandelgado/lede-dockerbuilder/README.md

 x86_64 based OpenWrt image which can also be run in qemu, e.g., if you need a virtual router/firewall.

-First build the image with `builder.sh build example-x86_64.conf`, then unpack the resulting image with e.g. `gunzip output/openwrt-24.10.0-x86-64-generic-ext4-combined.img.gz`.
-Finally the image can be started with qemu (or simply use [run_in_qemu.sh](etc/run_in_qemu.sh))
+First build the image with e.g. `builder.sh build example-x86_64.conf --nix`, then unpack the resulting image with e.g. `gunzip output/openwrt-&lt;release&gt;-x86-64-generic-ext4-combined.img.gz`.
+Finally the image can be started with qemu (or simply use [run_in_qemu.sh](etc/run_in_qemu.sh) and pass it the image name to boot)

 ```text
 qemu-system-x86_64 \